Cp557/concrete_crack_detection/README.md

 <p align="center">
   <em>Figure: Examples of negative (left) and positive (right) concrete images used in the classification model.</em>
 </p>
-*Figure: Examples of positive and negative concrete images used in the classification model.*

 ## Project Structure

 - `vgg16_model.ipynb`: Jupyter notebook for implementing and training a VGG16-based model for concrete crack detection.